hyunkyu-Park/MINI_instagram/README.md

 Resolution: Before writing the code in the future, let's distinguish between what JavaScript will solve and what will be solved using sql.
 Let's also think about which one would be more efficient!

-## User experience improvement
+## User experience improvement -- user feedback 1

-Situation: if the size of the image files are big, it takes few seconds two render the page
+Situation: Sometimes, the main page takes few seconds two render the page

-Studying transition and see if it can resolve this issue
+Cause: When image files are large or the internet connection is not good, it takes time to fetch multiple post images, resulting in a poor user experience.

 Resolution: Applying loading="lazy".
 It optimizes performance by delaying the loading of elements until the user scrolls to the image or element, which can reduce the initial page loading time and reduce data usage, providing a better experience for the user.

+※ Studying transition and see if it can resolve this issue

+## User experience improvement -- user feedback 2

+Situation: When creating an account for the first time, the main page feels empty, giving a dull impression.

+Cause: There is no content to display on the main page when there are no users being followed or when there are no posts from the user and the users being followed.

+Resolution: In case there are no posts to display on the main page, redirect the user to the explore page to naturally encourage interaction with other users and improve user experience.

 ## No image file being called on server